piratas-ar/utopia.partidopirata.com.ar/_posts/2017-07-27-sobre_los_autos_voladores_y_la_tasa_decreciente_de_ganancia.markdown

 cualquier tecnología futura también, y por lo tanto que la liberación humana puede ser alcanzada sólo volviendo a la Edad de Piedrea.
 La mayoría de nosotras no somos deterministas tecnológicos.

-But claims for the inevitability of capitalism have to be based on a kind of technological determinism.
-And for that very reason, if the aim of neoliberal capitalism is to create a world in which no one believes any other economic system could work, then it needs to suppress not just any idea of an inevitable redemptive future, but any radically different technological future.
-Yet there’s a contradiction.
-Defenders of capitalism cannot mean to convince us that technological change has ended—since that would mean capitalism is not progressive.
-No, they mean to convince us that technological progress is indeed continuing, that we do live in a world of wonders, but that those wonders take the form of modest improvements (the latest iPhone!), rumors of inventions about to happen (“I hear they are going to have flying cars pretty soon”), complex ways of juggling information and imagery, and still more complex platforms for filling out of forms.

 Pero pretensiones acerca de la inevitabilidad del capitalismo deben estar basadas en algún tipo de determinismo tecnológico.
 Y por esa misma razón, si el